-Mac users may follow the UNIX instructions if they (also) wish to run from the command line.
+macOS users may follow the UNIX instructions if they (also) wish to run from the command line.
 However, read the ReadMe file inside the dmg file for some important extra details!
-Alternatively, Mac users can start by double clicking the AMS2024.xxx application.
-The AMS2024.xxx application will automatically set the environment, and start AMSjobs for you.
+Alternatively, Mac users can start by double clicking the AMS2025.10x application.
+The AMS2025.10x application will automatically set the environment, and start AMSjobs for you.
 Next, all tasks (GUI or computational engines) started from this AMSjobs will inherit the proper environment.